daisygunn/la-petite-traveller/README.md

 ### **HTML and CSS Validation**

-I validated both my HTML and CSS code multiple times whilst building the website, this meant there were not a huge amount of errors at the final stages.
+I validated both my HTML and CSS code multiple times whilst building the website, I did this so that there were not a huge amount of errors/warnings at the final stages of development for me to deal with.
+This allowed me to incremently improve my code and upon completion there were 0 errors found.

 ### **Known bugs and fixes**